Andreas Weiland: The early years

-Weiland was born on October 14, 1944, into a petty bourgeois family in north-western Germany.
+Weiland was born on October 14, 1944, north-western Germany.
 He studied American literature in Bochum, Germany.

 In 1967 he founded the poetry magazine Touch with Steven R. Diamant.
 The journal is available in the Yale University Library.
 Massimo Bacigalupo called it una rivista d'avanguardia ("a journal of the avant-garde").
 Since 1966, Weiland has translated poetry from Italian, modern Greek and Portuguese into English and German.
 He also translated and published the works of a number of "Angry Young Men", including Pete Brown, Libby Houston, Adrian Mitchell and Frances Horovitz.
-Weilandf participated in a poetry reading with the British Beat poet Michael Horovitz in Bochum in the late 1960s.
+Weiland participated in a poetry reading with the British Beat poet Michael Horovitz in Bochum in the late 1960s.

 In the 1970s, he wrote a poetic text inspired by the video film Herman Dances Alone.
 In 1975, his poem inspired by Straub-Huillet's film "Moses und Aron" was published in the journal Cahiers du Cinéma.
 This poem was translated from German to French by Jean-Marie Straub, and appeared in the Cahiers in both languages, accompanied by the commentary "Il comble à peu tous mes espoirs quant au film" ("It encompasses nearly all my hopes with regard to the film").